 2. Automatically (recommended).
 Download the unhide.exe program from Bleeping Computer here, save it to your computer then double click it to run the program – it may take quite a while (e.g. 2 – 30+ minutes) to run depending how many files there are on your hard drive – just leave it running until it finishes.

-The program automatically goes through your computer and unhides all files except hidden system files – these are Windows files that are supposed to be (and should stay) hidden.
+The program automatically goes through your computer and unhides all files except hidden system ones – these are Windows files that are supposed to be (and should stay) hidden.
 Unhide.exe basically automates the attrib command to change the hidden attribute of all your files and folders.
 Once it has finished you should now be able to view and open your documents/pictures/music again just as before

 1. If you have successfully unhidden your files, see my guide on how to avoid virus infections in the first place – prevention is easier (and much less stressful!) than cure.